Portrait of José Antonio Esquivel Gaytan

 ISSSTE MX, Querétaro, Mexico

-• Leadership: Mentored interns and optimized clinical workflows.
+• Mentored interns and improved clinical workflows.

 Skills

-Project Management & Communication
+Project & Communication

 Project Management